-Apparently those first-person accounts I read before launching into my beta-glucan skincare trial had real truth to back them up.
+Apparently those anecdotal first-person accounts had real truth to back them up.
 As Engelman says, "some studies show that it helps in the treatment of dermatitis, eczema, bed sores, wounds, and burns."
 These reparative powers stem from the ingredient's barrier-boosting function.
-Take it from JKosmmune's President and Co-Founder Ann Son, who says the molecule actually links together on the surface of the skin to form a thin and undetectable film.
+Take it from Kosmetic Immunity's President and Co-Founder Ann Son, who says the molecule actually links together on the surface of the skin to form a thin and undetectable film.
 This boosts the natural barrier, which protects "the sensitive skin underneath from daily environmental stressors."
-In other words, if redness and irritation are your skin's main issues (like they are for me), then beta-glucan is the new ingredient to try to cure it.
+In other words, if redness and irritation are your skin's main issues, then beta-glucan is the new (possible) cure you should try.

-What's more is that they fend off bacteria that could disrupt the skin's barrier even further.
-"Beta-glucans work by stimulating the macrophages (they work to fight off invading pathogens that can cause infections) and stimulate other immune cells to attack pathogens," Engelman tells me.
+What's more is that beta-glucans even go so far as to fend off encroaching bacteria that could disrupt the skin's barrier.
+"Beta-glucans work by stimulating the macrophages (they work to fight off invading pathogens that can cause infections) and stimulate other immune cells to attack pathogens," Engelman tells us.
 "Think of them as ringleaders."
 For this reason, they're especially suited to people who have dry, rough, or cracked skin.
-"For those who have compromised skin barriers like eczema or dermatitis; beta-glucan can help fight virus and pathogens that pass through your skin barrier."
+"For those who have compromised skin barriers like eczema or dermatitis, beta-glucan can help fight virus and pathogens that pass through your skin barrier."

 Beta-Glucans Deeply Hydrate The Skin